 FTP, Wiretap, and SMB/network share bookmarks require more configuration than bookmarks for local files systems.
 (Note that directories on an FTP or SMB/network share server running directly on your computer can be configured using a local bookmark.)

-Episode supports FTPS (encrypted FTP over SSL/TLS) for FTP servers.
-When connecting, Episode sends an AUTH TLS command, which the server can reject; otherwise a secure connection is set up automatically.
+Episode supports FTPS (encrypted FTP over SSL/TLS) for FTP servers and includes an SSL Mode selection controlling how SSL is used.

 To configure one of these bookmarks, follow these steps: